yling01/Scripts/README.md

 ## writeBemeta.py
 ### Note:
-This program has only been tested on head-to-tail cyclic peptide, if you are using program for linear peptide of stapled peptide, please check manually afterwards.
+This program has only been tested on head-to-tail cyclic peptide, if you are using program for linear peptide of stapled peptide, please check the results manually afterwards.

 ### Program Description
 This program writes the parameter file (filename.dat) for BEMETA simulation.